nive308/Admin-Web-App/README.md

 Mongodb connection from backend and  frontend.

-For run the frontend npm start
+For run the frontend npm start.
-For run the backend nodemon index.js
+For run the backend nodemon index.js .
-For run the mongodb server mongod
+For run the mongodb server mongod.